DanielPickens/Videobo/README.md

-# Video App with twilio api and gatsby.js
+# Video App with Twilio API and Gatsby.js
 My video communication application interface that makes rest api calls using the Twilio 7 api.
 Application is also using gatsby.js on frontend.